filepreviews/filepreviews.js/README.md

 # FilePreviews.io
-JavaScript client library for the [FilePreviews.io](http://filepreviews.io) service.
-A lot more to come very soon.
+JavaScript client library for the [FilePreviews.io](http://filepreviews.io) service.Generate image previews and metadata from almost any kind of file.

 ## Installation

 ```
-bower install filepreviews
+$ bower install filepreviews
 ```

 ## Demo